-NASA has a license as to all data collected through research programs sponsored by NASA.
+The Federal Government exercises its license rights to all data collected through research programs sponsored by NASA.
 See 14 C.F.R.
 1260.30.
-Therefore, all research data resulting from NASA HRP funded studies must be submitted to NASA.
+Therefore, all research data resulting from NASA funded studies must be submitted to NASA.
 These data are then archived in the NASA Life Sciences Data Archive (LSDA) (http://lsda.jsc.nasa.gov/) for the benefit of the greater research and operational spaceflight community.
 Archival data products may include but are not limited to low-level (raw) data, high-level (processed) data, and data products such as calibration data, documentation, related software, and other tools or parameters that are necessary to interpret the data.
-Once a grant is awarded, the PI and the supporting NASA HRP Element Scientist shall work with LSDA to outline specific archiving requirements in an LSDA Data Submission Agreement.
+Plans for archiving should be detailed in the DMP section of the NRA grant proposal.
+Once a grant is awarded, the PI and the supporting NASA Element Scientist shall work with LSDA to outline specific archiving requirements in an LSDA Data Submission Agreement (DSA).
 These requirements shall include which data are to be included, the format of the data, and the timeframe in which the data is expected to be submitted for archiving.
-Per the NASA Grant and Cooperative Agreement Handbook
+Per 2 CFR 1800.909, the Government has the right to use and disclose all data generated from this grant: